 When to seek medical attention: If the rashes appear in other places especially over the joints, a consultation with a doctor is required.
 This may be eczema instead.

 Causes: All babies have this whitish, creamy, waxy material covering the baby’s skin immediately after birth.
 The full name is vernix caseosa.
 It starts to be formed when the baby is in the last trimester before the baby is born.
 This waxy material is thought to be protective to the baby’s skin after birth.
-It helps in neonatal adaption to the hostile enviroment.
+It helps in neonatal adaption to the hostile environment.
 It prevents skin water loss, keeps the baby warm and even helps in protection against skin infections.

 How to care: Most would allow the vernix to be removed gradually eventually with time.
 There is no immediate necessity to remove it unless it is very messy with blood stains, etc. In order to remove it, you will have to apply some baby oil over the area and gently use cotton wool to clean it off.